AV200 Setup and User Guide

 .

-The Archive View tab contains panel functions for playback of from all cameras being recorded with the AV200 software.
+The Archive View tab contains panel functions for playback of recorded video from all cameras being recorded with the AV200 software.

 .